Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Strategy 2 — Producer-Driven Snapshot (EXPLICIT COMMAND)

-With `fields.evaluate.command.mode = EXPLICIT` (and `item.snapshot.enabled.mode = NONE`), the **producer** drives the snapshot by interleaving reserved sentinel events with regular updates.
-The connector does not replay the topic; it simply forwards each record as-is, recognizing the sentinel `key`/`command` combinations and asking the Lightstreamer Server to treat them as snapshot-control events.
+When `item.snapshot.enabled.mode = NONE` is paired with `fields.evaluate.command.mode = EXPLICIT`, the connector does not replay the topic or maintain any per-item store; the **producer** drives the snapshot by interleaving reserved sentinel events with regular updates, and the connector simply forwards each record as-is — recognizing the sentinel `key`/`command` combinations and asking the Lightstreamer Server to treat them as snapshot-control events.

-Availability and activation:
+- The internal Kafka Consumer is started _lazily_ on the first client subscription, as under [Server-Managed Snapshot Only](#server-managed-snapshot-only). [`record.consume.from`](#recordconsumefrom) is honored (no override): newly assigned partitions use the configured `auto.offset.reset` behavior, and re-assigned partitions resume from their committed offset.
+- The connector does not maintain a per-item store: every record fetched from Kafka is forwarded immediately, with sentinel events translated into the corresponding snapshot-control instructions for the Lightstreamer Server.
+- [`record.extraction.error.strategy`](#recordextractionerrorstrategy) is honored as configured: there is no per-item store to protect, so the Strategy 1 override to `IGNORE_AND_CONTINUE` does not apply.

-- Available only for the _COMMAND_ subscription _Mode_: the adapter pins _COMMAND_ (a client requesting any other _Mode_ will be refused).
-- Requires `fields.evaluate.command.mode = EXPLICIT` and the mandatory `key` and `command` field mappings, as documented in [Evaluate Command Mode](#evaluate-command-mode-fieldsevaluatecommandmode).
+- The adapter pins the subscription _Mode_ to _COMMAND_ (a client requesting any other _Mode_ will be refused) and requires the mandatory `key` and `command` field mappings, as documented in [Evaluate Command Mode](#evaluate-command-mode-fieldsevaluatecommandmode).

 Reserved sentinel values: